aaron-grau/curic/react/README.md

   * Review this reading again.
 It will be super helpful in designing your project.

 ### Homework (5 hours)
-* Submit your [capstone project proposal][capstone-project-proposal] (5 hours)
+* Submit your [full-stack project proposal][full-stack-project-proposal] (5 hours)
   * **Due by 9am on Monday**

 ### Additional Resources
-* See [capstone project curriculum][capstone-project-curriculum] for additional information and readings related to capstone projects.
+* See [full-stack project curriculum][full-stack-project-curriculum] for additional information and readings related to full-stack projects.

-[capstone-project-curriculum]: ../capstone
+[full-stack-project-project-curriculum]: ../full-stack-project
-[capstone-project-proposal]: ../capstone/readings/capstone-project-proposal.md
+[full-stack-project-project-proposal]: ../full-stack-project/readings/full-stack-project-proposal.md
 [jest-basics]: readings/jest_basics.md
 [jest-config]: readings/jest_config.md